 Indications For A Tubal Ligation Operation

-Tubal ligation may be the best birth control option for women who are certain that they wish to prevent future pregnancies — in other words, to be permanently sterilized.
+Tubal ligation may be the best birth control option for women who are confident that they wish to prevent future pregnancies — in other words — hope for a permanent sterilization.
 Some women regret their decision to have a tubal ligation later on, however, and the rule is that the younger the woman, the more likely it is that she will eventually want a reversal procedure.

-However, this operation should be considered a permanent procedure
+However, women should see this operation as a permanent procedure

-, and it isn’t recommended as a temporary or reversible one.
-Although tubal ligation can sometimes be reversed, this requires a major surgical procedure and a great majority of women will not be able to get pregnant again.
+, and medical professionals should not recommend it as a temporary or reversible one.
+Although doctors can sometimes reverse tubal ligation, reversal requires a major surgical procedure, and a vast majority of women will not be able to get pregnant again.
 [3

 Tubal Ligation Procedure

-Although highly effective, a tubal ligation is a relatively simple operation done in a clinic, doctor's office, or hospital, and it can be performed under local or general anesthesia.
+Although highly efficient, a tubal ligation is a relatively simple operation done in a clinic, doctor's office, or hospital, and surgeon performs it either under local or general anesthesia.